RafRomB/imml/README.md

 ## Citation

 If you use this package in your project, please consider citing the following paper:

-## Citing `iMML`

-If you find the package useful for your research, please cite our paper.

-BibTeX entry: